 Advanced Level: for people with a passion for social justice and a desire to understand how it applies to Scottish Highland heritage.
-It will be vital for students to already have some basic knowledge of Scottish Gaelic culture and history so they can contextualize and integrate the issues covered in this course.
+It will be vital for participants to have basic knowledge of Scottish Gaelic culture and history already so they can contextualize and integrate the issues covered in this course (see Caveats below).
 This foundational background is covered in the Reclaiming the Roots course.

 The commonplace story of oppression and injustice in North American popular discourse is that “white people” have always used racism against people of color to secure privilege and to exert forms of domination and exploitation, but these modern categories and experiences hide a history that is more complex and nuanced than is commonly assumed.

 The British imperial project and its legacy of injustice did not begin in 1619 with settlement in America: the exercise of English empire-building began in the medieval British Isles with the colonization and disenfranchisement of Celtic peoples.
 The beliefs, structures, and practices developed in this colonial enterprise were transferred to North America and developed further into the forms of pathological power that established a racial-ethnic hegemony that absorbed many immigrant groups.
 The subjugation and integration of Scottish Gaeldom into an expanding anglo-conformist empire groomed them for a form of “success” as imperial servants but at the cost of their own political and cultural sovereignty.
 The experience of dispossession and disenfranchisement has left a multi-generational legacy of trauma and substance abuse among many families of Gaelic origin.